Bachmut conquered soon? Wagner makes progress - Russia sends elite units to the front

 - Distinguished visitors expected: President Selenskyj could soon travel to Germany.

 - Read the latest developments here Ukraine conflict.
-The processed information on losses of the armies involved in the Ukraine war come partly from the warring parties Russia or the Ukraine.
+The processed information on the losses of the armies involved in the Ukraine war comes partly from the warring parties from Russia or Ukraine.
 They can therefore not be independently checked in part.

+Update from April 10, 10:16 am: Ukrainian forces observe Russian troop movements near the heavily contested town of Bakhmut.
+According to the opposition news agency, more regular Russian units are said to have been relocated near Bakhmut in order to possibly replace or reinforce the mercenaries of the Wagner group Nexta.

+Colonel-General Oleksandr Syrskyi also confirmed that there are signs that the private army is “exhausted”.
+Kyiv Independent.
+“The enemy has switched to so-called scorched earth tactics.
+They destroy buildings and (military) positions with airstrikes and artillery fire,” he was quoted as saying in the report.
+This tactic is already known from Russia from the Syrian war.

 April 9 update at 9:07 p.m.: The US Department of Justice has launched an investigation into classified documents distributed on the Internet.
 “We have been communicating with the Department of Defense on this matter and have begun an investigation,” a spokesman for the Justice Department in Washington told the news agency AFP.
 The Pentagon said on Friday that it was investigating the leak and had officially notified the Justice Department of the matter.